fortefairy/dorian-explorer/_essay/01-chapter-i..md

 “It is your best work, Basil, the best thing you have ever done,” said Lord Henry languidly.
-“You must certainly send it next year to the Grosvenor.
-The Academy is too large and too vulgar.
+“You must certainly send it next year to the Grosvenor.{% include essay/feature/aside.html text="The Grosvenor House, demolished in 1927, was a large townhouse in London known for its private art collection." %} The Academy is too large and too vulgar.
 Whenever I have gone there, there have been either so many people that I have not been able to see the pictures, which was dreadful, or so many pictures that I have not been able to see the people, which was worse.
 The Grosvenor is really the only place.”